alynioke/rtg-mentorship-2022/lecture_4/README.md

 #### Nesting

 If you have CSS selector combined from 2 classes, it means you can put one class into another by nesting.
 Do this where you see 2 classes combined.
-Same could be done for [media query] and ⚠️[for pseudo classes](https://github.com/alynioke/exercise-sass-ready/blob/main/sass/header.scss#L21) like `:hover` or `:last-of-type` (which uses special `&` character from sass for concatenation)
+Same could be done for media query and for pseudo classes like `:hover` or `:last-of-type` (which uses special `&` character from sass for concatenation)

 - After doing this, now your code is easier to write!
 Because you don't need to prefix your classes each time with other classes, you can nest them.

-#### Include
+#### Mixins

 In some places in various sass files there is some repeated code.
 This repeated code answers for centering elements in CSS.
 It has 3 rules: